-Make sure you follow the step-by-step process in detail and provide all necessary requirements in full. e-Estonia movement led the country to offer e-residency as of 2014; the one advantage of the program is that the process to become a resident of Estonia and open Estonian companies is quite straightforward.
+Make sure you follow the step-by-step process in detail and provide all necessary requirements in full.
+The e-Estonia movement led the country to offer e-residency as of 2014; the one advantage of the program is that the process to become a resident of Estonia and open Estonian companies are quite straightforward.
 So as long as you follow the steps, you’ll get right in.

 Not particularly.
 You used to need it in order to confirm that your company’s share capital was paid.
 Now, you can choose to delay that for up to ten years.
 Since 2019, you can use any bank or payment institution in the EU/EEA to confirm the payment of your share capital.
 That includes digital fintech options such as TransferWise or N26.

 The pandemic caused many restrictions and changed the outdated way we think of location-independent work.
 Remote working is now a reality.
 E-Residency brings a solution to solo entrepreneurs, freelancers, as well as large companies.
 Entrepreneurs can now work from anywhere, while larger companies can contract talent from anywhere in the world.

 In my experience, the only setback was clear.
 It’s hard to open bank accounts in Estonia without traveling there.
 And even when you travel, Estonian companies have to prove their attachment to the nation in order to convince the banks to open bank accounts. e-Residency would be much easier if the bank process is made smoother.

 Well, there were a couple of aspects that really stood out for me both in the application process and then the status.